ceccoemi/ct-scan-ml/README.md

 To convert several nrrd files to a series of tfrecord files with the images downscaled of a factor 2 (in the `acer-1` server):

     python scans_to_tfrecords.py nrrd "../directory_dati/Pazienti_*/*/[2-9]_*.nrrd" ./data/nrrd-0.5 --downsample=2

+## Training a model

+To launch a training, first setup the hyperparameters in `config.py`, then run:

+    python train.py

+If you are in a multi-GPU system, you can choose the GPU where to run the training process with

+    python train.py --gpu=<GPU-id>